Abdulazeez1010/alx-system_engineering-devops/0x00-shell_basics/README.md

-The fifth script displays directory contents including hidden files The sixth  script displays directory contents in long format, with user and group IDs displayed numerically, and hidden files The seventh script creates a directory in another directory
+The fifth script displays directory contents including hidden files The sixth  script displays directory contents in long format, with user and group IDs displayed numerically, and hidden files The seventh script creates a directory in another directory The eighth script moves a file from one directory to another